pgEdge/pgedge-docs/docs/cloud/connecting/https.md

 ## Operators

-Operators may be used to customize result filtering.
+You can use operators to customize result filtering.

 | Name             | Description                                                            |
 | ---------------- | ---------------------------------------------------------------------- |